 6. The Gelderlander

-Native to the Gelderland province in Holland, the Gelderlander was a remarkable carriage horse that also doubled as a show animal due to its athleticism.
-Unfortunately, active breeding of the Gelderlander ceased in the 1960s, as breeders looked to use it to make an even superior horse – the Dutch Warmblood.
+Native to the Gelderland province in Holland, the Gelderlander was a remarkable carriage horse that also doubled as a show animal due to their athleticism.
+Unfortunately, active breeding of the Gelderlander ceased in the 1960s, as breeders looked to use them to make an even superior horse: the Dutch Warmblood.

 The good news is that all of the Gelderlander’s attributes have been passed on to the Dutch Warmblood.